openstack-archive/fuel-plugin-ovs/README.md

 Overview
 --------

-New fuel plugin fuel-plugin-ovs is developed to deploy OVS with NSH + DPDK in Fuel@OPNFV, which is requested by ODL project
+Fuel plugin fuel-plugin-ovs is developed to deploy OVS with NSH + DPDK

 Requirements
 ------------